Chapter 2 of 9

 Map Your Assumptions

 Use our Assumption Mapping tool to identify D.V.F.+S risks and prioritize which assumptions to test first.
+Feed in your Lean Canvas and get a complete assumption inventory with risk rankings and testing recommendations.

 Save Your Progress